ckranon/emerging-topics-rag/README.md

 # Emerging Topics RAG — Retrieval-Augmented Generation System

-A Dockerized RAG (Retrieval-Augmented Generation) system optimized for CPU-only environments, capable of indexing and querying large-scale document collections (100k+ documents).
-This repository includes the RAG API microservices as a git submodule.
+A Dockerized Retrieval-Augmented Generation (RAG) system optimized for CPU-only environments and capable of indexing and querying large-scale document collections (100k+ documents).
+This system integrates a modular API, local LLM serving via Ollama, and optional evaluation via RAGAS metrics.
+Ideal for research or educational deployment, especially in resource-constrained setups.

 ## Table of Contents